Abhisarika

 In 1949 – hardly 2 years from Indian Independence – a monthly magazine was born that would thrive for the next 7 decades – to disseminate the science of sex to masses.
 Named “Abhisarika” (the heroine who goes forth in the dead of the night to meet her lover, undeterred by the darkness and the nocturnal creatures), the magazine took its birth in Tenali, a politically, socially and culturally happening town of the then undivided state of Madras, presently in Guntur District of Andhra Pradesh.

-'abhisarika' - illustration by 'Bali'Abhisarika was born at a time when pornographic mags were ruling the market.
-It Dhanikaonda was born out of a deep desire to negate the destructive effects of the myths and misconceptions these other magazines were propagating rampantly.
+Abhisarika illustration Dhanikonda Hanumantha Rao Abhisarika was born at a time when pornographic mags were ruling the market.
+It was born out of a deep desire to negate the destructive effects of the myths and misconceptions these other magazines were propagating rampantly.
 Soon after its coming into being, Abhisarika rose to a position of reverence and distinction as a magazine discussing the science of sex openly on a scientific footing and dispelling the sexual myths in the society.
-At a time when sex was a strong taboo, Abhisarika was a way ahead of its time.
-The daring personalities like Alapati Ravindranath, Dhanikonda Hanumantha Rao, and Ramsha made it possible for sex knowledge to reach the common man in 50s and 60s.
+At a time when sex was a strong taboo, Abhisarika was way ahead of its time.
+Daring personalities like Alapati Ravindranath, Dhanikonda Hanumantha Rao, and Ramsha made it possible for sex knowledge to reach the common man in the 50s and 60s.

 Alapati was probably the first in Andhra Pradesh to start a magazine to impart scientific knowledge about the unspoken life in the bedroom.
-‘Rerani’ (night queen) as it was named, was published in 1949 by Alapati and edited by a luminary Dhanikonda Hanumantha Rao, who later (in 1949 itself) started his own magazine Abhisarika along similar lines.
+‘Rerani’ (night queen), as it was named, was published in 1949 by Alapati and edited by luminary Dhanikonda Hanumantha Rao, who later (in 1949 itself) started his own magazine Abhisarika along similar lines.

 మరికొన్ని వివరాలు తెలుగు వైకీపీడియాలో చదవండి. te.wikipedia.org/wiki/అభిసారిక